SQream/sqream_docs/reference/cli/index.rst

 .. _cli_reference:

 ************************
-Command line programs
+Command Line Programs
 ************************

-SQream contains several command line programs for using, starting, managing, and configuring SQream DB clusters.
+SQream contains several command line programs for using, starting, managing, and configuring SQream clusters.

-This topic contains the reference for these programs, as well as flags and configuration settings.
+The **Command Line Programs** page provides a reference for these programs, as well as flags and configuration settings.

 .. list-table:: User CLIs
    :widths: auto